girish-hk/Smart-Plant-Monitoring/README.md

 2. Connect temperature sensor (DHT22 or DS18B20) to a digital pin.
 3. Use a relay module (driven by a GPIO pin via transistor if necessary) to control the pump/valve.
 4. Power ESP32 with 5V (Vin) or USB, and power the pump separately with appropriate supply and common ground.

+Troubleshooting

+If ADC values are noisy: add a simple RC low-pass, average readings in firmware, and use capacitor on sensor Vcc.
+If relay clicks but pump doesn’t run: check separate pump power and common ground.
+If Blynk disconnects: implement reconnect logic and small backoff.